A quick but informative post where our refrigerator repairman explains what to do if your refrigerator is buzzing and not cooling.

 At other times, refrigerator electrical components will fail from over use with improper voltage supply.

-The best way to know the difference will be simply waiting it out, or calling a repairman to check things out for you.
+The best way to know the difference will be simply waiting it out, or calling a local appliance repair service to check things out for you.

-Hey we know an appliance repair company we think is pretty neat and effective – Their name is East Appliance.
+Hey we know an appliance repair company we believe is pretty neat and effective – Their name is East Appliance.
+Live on Long Island, NY?
 Give them a call @ 631-263-1961

 Condenser Motor / Evaporator Motor